nabeelxy/open-code/DESIGN.md

-# lite-agent — Design Document
+# open-code — Design Document

 ## 1. Why This Exists

 Claude Code is ~512k lines of production TypeScript built exclusively around the Anthropic SDK.
 It bundles React/Ink for terminal rendering, GrowthBook for feature flags, LSP integration, MCP protocol, multi-agent orchestration, voice input, OAuth, MDM policy, and dozens of other enterprise features.

-**lite-agent** extracts the essential 5% — the agentic coding loop — and rebuilds it to be:
+**open-code** extracts the essential 5% — the agentic coding loop — and rebuilds it to be:

 - **Vendor-agnostic**: Claude, Gemini, GPT-4, Groq, Ollama, or any OpenAI-compatible endpoint
-- **~1,400 lines**: vs. 512,000 in the original
+- **~1,600 lines**: vs. 512,000 in the original
 - **Zero build tooling required**: `npx tsx src/index.ts` works out of the box
 - **Fully functional**: reads/writes/edits files, runs shell commands, searches codebases